uruk-project/Jwt/README.md

 ## Performances
 See [benchmarks](Benchmark.md) for details.
 This library is about **12x** faster than the Microsoft.IdentityModel.Tokens.Jwt when decoding and validating the token, with less than **5-10% memory allocation**.
 (6x faster including signature validation, 7x faster for encrypted tokens)
+In case of invalid token, is is about **25x** faster for detecting an invalid signature.

 It is about **4x faster** when writing a JWS of common size, with less than **1-2% memory allocation**.
 (3x faster including signature generation, 5x faster for encrypted tokens)

 The main reason of the efficiency of this library is the usage of the new API provided in .NET Core 2.0, 2.1 & 3.0, like the new Span API, the new JSON API, and the intrisics SIMD API.